Peru at the Copa América: Squad

+Semi-finals

 Ecuador 1993

 Peru had an acceptable participacion in this Copa América when they passed as the leaders of their group with 4 points, 1 more point than Brazil.
 Paraguay and Chile also were part of this group.
 Peru tied with Brazil 0–0, tied with Paraguay 1–1 and beat Chile 1–0.
 The lead scorer for Peru in this competition was José del Solar with three goals.
 In quarterfinals Peru was eliminated by Mexico 4–2.